nicolael/student-system/README.md

 4) run '$ mvn jetty:run'

-5) Go to your web-browser and fire up localhost:8080 in the adress bar
+5) Go to your web-browser and fire up localhost:8080 in the adress bar.

-6) Voila you should now see the studentsystem -> press init database to see some test data
+6) Voila you should now see the studentsystem -> press init database to see some test data.
 #
 ![ScreenShot](Screenshot.png)